Skip to Navigation or Skip to Main Content

 St Catherine's News - December 1979

 The battle between girls and Mathematics has been a vital element in the history of the war women have waged for their own liberation.
-In their fight for equality, women have realized that the mastery of Mathematics has been essential if they are to enter the male-dominated professions.
+In their fight for equality, women have realised that the mastery of Mathematics has been essential if they are to enter the male-dominated professions.

 Nicola Sitch ('15)